kammitama5/kammitama5.github.io/_posts/2023-02-17-Friday-February-17th.md

 - I had dinner and lunch a few times with Jonathan's student, Rahul, who was just super impressive and has such a bright future ahead!
 I really enjoyed chatting with him and his intellectual curiosity; everyone was like this this past week! and I also had lunch with Jordan (as I mentioned in the previous post).
-I also had dinner with Geordie, and was naive enough on the first night to mentioned casually that he should come to my university to give a talk, to which he said he definitely should, but all of this was when I was naive about how decorated he was, which was hilarious.
+I also had dinner with Geordie, and was naive enough on the first night to mention casually that he should come to my university to give a talk, to which he said he definitely should, but all of this was when I was naive about how decorated he was, which was hilarious.
 In retrospect, it worked out to my advantage, because by then I had built a relationship that was based on friendly casual conversations rather than one based on some preconceived notion of who he was based on his profile.